Christmas List 2012: Books on Scripture/Theology

 In my opinion, the question of how Mormons should approach modern warfare is a question that has not garnered enough attention in the field of Mormon Studies.
 This collection of essays is (like Crossroads of Philosophy and Theology) published by Greg Kofford Books and is described as “essays reveal[ing] how the scriptures, prophetic teachings, history, culture, rituals, and traditions of Mormonism have been, are, and can be used as warrants for a wide range of activities and attitudes-from radical pacifism to legitimation of the United States’ use of preemptive force against its enemies.”
 Contributors to this volume include: Patrick Q. Mason, J. David Pulsipher, Richard L. Bushman, Joshua Madson, Morgan Deane, Robert A. Rees, F.R.
 Rick Duran, Mark Ashurst-McGee, Jennifer Lindell, Ethan Yorgason, Jesse Samantha Fulcher, Robert H. Hellebrand, D. Michael Quinn, Boyd Jay Petersen, Loyd Ericson, Eric A. Eliason, Gordon Conrad Thomasson, Ron Madson, Mark Henshaw, Valerie M. Hudson, Eric Jensen, Kerry M. Kartchner, and John Mark Mattox.

 This entry was posted on December 7, 2012 at 1:22 am and is filed under Misc., On studying.
 Tagged: book reviews, books, scripture, theology.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.